TheDonDope/crudular/README.md

 Run `nx graph` to see a diagram of the dependencies of your projects.

+## Semantic Version

+Run `nx run crudular:next-version` to display information about the next semantic version to be set.

+Run `nx run crudular:push-version` to create a new semantic git version tag and update the [CHANGELOG.md](./apps/wit/CHANGELOG.md) and push them to the remote repository.

 ## Further help

 Visit the [Nx Documentation](https://nx.dev/angular) to learn more.

 ## ☁ Nx Cloud